Your family will love these plump, juicy meatballs with a light and vibrant side of broccoli salad and crunchy mung bean sprouts.

 - Add salt, pepper, herbs and tomato paste.

 - Use your hands to mix all ingredients thoroughly.

 - Roll into even balls about 35 g each (at this point you can freeze and cook them another time).

 - Heat a large frypan to medium-high heat.

 - Add olive oil and crushed garlic and stir until lightly golden approx 30 seconds.

 - Add tomatoes and turn down heat to simmer for 15 minutes, stirring when needed.
 Turn off the heat and let sit while you cook the meatballs.

 - Heat another frypan to a medium heat, add meatballs in batches, cooking them in their own fat, turning every few minutes so they brown all over.

-- Once all sides are brown, place meatballs in frypan with sauce.
+- Once all sides are brown, place meatballs in a frypan with sauce.

-- Place lid on pan and let rest until you are ready to eat (the meatballs will keep cooking in sauce and when you re-heat them).
+- Place lid on the pan and let rest until you are ready to eat (the meatballs will keep cooking in the sauce and when you re-heat them).